 Essays/Articles and Scriptural Studies

-THE COLLECTS OF THE ROMAN MISSAL: AUGUST 13th, A.D.
-2017 - THE ASSUMPTION
+THE COLLECTS OF THE ROMAN MISSAL: OCTOBER 22nd, 2017 A.D. - POPE SAINT JOHN PAUL II

 |Mr. David Allen, M.T.S., is the lay Pastoral Associate for our parish of Mary Immaculate of Lourdes.